 Last of the Sunshine Days

-Mountain are the subject of one of those weird 'Mellotron myths', to boot, they used 'Tron Hammond tapes.
+Mountain are the subject of one of those weird 'Mellotron myths', to boot, they used Mellotron Hammond tapes.
 Well, maybe they did, but given that they had a perfectly good Hammond, it seems a little odd; more news if I ever get any sense out of anyone knowledgeable on the subject.
 There's a smattering of Mellotron on guitarist/mainman Leslie West's solo LP Mountain (confusingly), also a little on Mountain's debut proper, Climbing!.
-Opening with two of the band's best-loved numbers, Mississippi Queen and Theme For An Imaginary Western, Climbing! sets out the band's style in no uncertain terms, sounding like, effectively, a US replacement for the much-missed Cream.
+Opening with two of the band's best-loved numbers, Mississippi Queen and Theme For An Imaginary Western, Climbing! sets out the band's style in no uncertain terms, sounding like, effectively, a US replacement for the much-missed Cream, only heavier.
 The pressure only lets up occasionally, with the acoustic guitar piece To My Friend and the quiet, if slightly sinister The Laird, before more heaviosity ensues.
-Two credited 'Tron tracks, played by keys man Steve Knight; it's completely buried in the mix on Theme For An Imaginary Western, sadly, but there's a little brass to be heard on Boys In The Band.
+Two credited Mellotron tracks, played by keys man Steve Knight; it's completely buried in the mix on Theme For An Imaginary Western, sadly, but there's a little brass to be heard on Boys In The Band.

 Despite rumours, I can't hear any Mellotron on their classic, '71's Nantucket Sleighride (****½) and they didn't use one again until after their later split and reformation.
-Avalanche was Mountain's fourth studio effort (and their last until the mid-'80s) and isn't really a patch on Nantucket Sleighride, to be honest, although it's a fairly good hard rock album in its own right.
+Avalanche was Mountain's fourth studio effort (and their last until the mid-'80s) and isn't really a patch on their first two records, to be honest, although it's a fairly good hard rock album in its own right.
 They almost completely rewrite Whole Lotta Shakin' Goin' On, other highlights including the acoustic Alisan and the rather rocking You Better Believe It.
 The only Mellotron, from bassist Felix Pappalardi, who originally played one when producing Cream back in '68, is on Sister Justice; basically, some nice string chords over the fairly heavy chorus.
 Pleasant, but inessential.